Was Hit On Odell Beckham Jr. Dirty? Giants Teammates Seem To Think So

 The New York Giants appear to have dodged a serious bullet on Odell Beckham Jr.’s injury.
 But that won’t quiet the conversation surrounding the play that caused it.

 The Giants wide receiver suffered a sprained ankle in Monday night’s preseason game against the Cleveland Browns when cornerback Briean Boddy-Calhoun went low on him after a catch.
-The optics of the play were… not great.
+The optics of the play were … not great.

 We’ve seen players suffer season-ending injuries on those types of hits — New England Patriots tight end Rob Gronkowski tore his ACL and MCL on a similar blow from then-Browns safety T.J.
 Ward in 2013.
 As some have pointed out, though, Boddy-Calhoun’s hit technically was legal.

 Still, Beckham’s teammates weren’t happy with the Browns cornerback after the game.
-Giants defensive tackle Damon Harrison saw both sides, but thought Boddy-Calhoun’s hit was unnecessary for an exhibition contest.
+Giants defensive tackle Damon Harrison saw both sides but thought Boddy-Calhoun’s hit was unnecessary for an exhibition contest.

 Giants safety Landon Collins took a stronger stance, claiming he’s lost any respect for Boddy-Calhoun after that type of hit.